 External and professional activities

-- Member of the EPSRC Strategic Advisory Network (SAN) from January 2019
+- Member of the EPSRC Strategic Advisory Network (SAN) (January 2019 – present)

 - Chair of the EPSRC Strategic Advisory Team for ICT (April 2016 – present)

 - Served three separate terms on EPSRC Strategic Advisory Teams: ICT (April 2014 – present), Mathematical Sciences (August 2008 – March 2013) and ICT (May 2003 – October 2005)

 - Chair of the UK Huawei ICT Academy Advisory Board (October 2017 – present)

 - Member of the All Party Parliamentary Group on Artificial Intelligence (March 2017 – present)

 - Chair of the Steering Committee of the EPSRC Observatory for Responsible Research and Innovation in ICT (Orbit) (February 2017 – present)